-(2) For airplanes identified as Group 2 in Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020: Except as specified by paragraph (h) of this AD, at the applicable times specified in the "Compliance" paragraph of Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020, do all applicable actions identified in, and in accordance with, the Accomplishment Instructions of Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020.
+For airplanes identified as Group 2 and Group 3 in Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022: Except as specified by paragraph (i) of this AD, at the applicable times specified in the "Compliance" paragraph of Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022, do all applicable actions identified in, and in accordance with, the Accomplishment Instructions of Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022.

-Note 1 to paragraph (g): Guidance for accomplishing the actions required by this AD can be found in Boeing Alert Service Bulletin 737-57A1347, dated July 29, 2020, which is referred to in Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020.
+Note 1 to paragraph (h): Guidance for accomplishing the actions required by this AD can be found in Boeing Alert Service Bulletin 737-57A1353, dated February 10, 2022, which is referred to in Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022.

-(h) Exceptions to Service Information Specifications
+(i) Exceptions to Service Information Specifications

-- (1) Where Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020, uses the phrase "the original issue date of Requirements Bulletin 737-57A1347 RB," this AD requires using "the effective date of this AD." - (2) Where Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020, specifies contacting Boeing for repair instructions: This AD requires doing the repair using a method approved in accordance with the procedures specified in paragraph (i) of this AD.
+(1) Where the Compliance Time columns of the tables in the "Compliance" paragraph of Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022, use the phrase "the original issue date of Requirements Bulletin 737-57A1353 RB," this AD requires using "the effective date of this AD."

+(2) Where Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022, specifies contacting Boeing for repair instructions: This AD requires doing the repair using a method approved in accordance with the procedures specified in paragraph (j) of this AD.

-(i) Alternative Methods of Compliance (AMOCs)
+(j) Alternative Methods of Compliance (AMOCs)

-- (1) The Manager, Los Angeles ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
+(1) The Manager, Los Angeles ACO Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
 In accordance with 14 CFR 39.19, send your request to your principal inspector or responsible Flight Standards Office, as appropriate.
-If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (j)(1) of this AD.
-Information may be emailed to: 9-ANM-LAACO-AMOC-Requests@faa.gov. - (2) Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office. - (3) An AMOC that provides an acceptable level of safety may be used for any repair, modification, or alteration required by this AD if it is approved by The Boeing Company Organization Designation Authorization (ODA) that has been authorized by the Manager, Los Angeles ACO Branch, FAA, to make those findings.
+If sending information directly to the manager of the certification office, send it to the attention of the person identified in paragraph (k) of this AD.
+Information may be emailed to: 9-ANM-LAACO-AMOC-Requests@faa.gov.

+(2) Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the responsible Flight Standards Office.

+(3) An AMOC that provides an acceptable level of safety may be used for any repair, modification, or alteration required by this AD if it is approved by The Boeing Company Organization Designation Authorization (ODA) that has been authorized by the Manager, Los Angeles ACO Branch, FAA, to make those findings.
 To be approved, the repair method, modification deviation, or alteration deviation must meet the certification basis of the airplane, and the approval must specifically refer to this AD.

-(j) Related Information
+(k) Related Information

-- (1) For more information about this AD, contact Wayne Ha, Aerospace Engineer, Airframe Section, FAA, Los Angeles ACO Branch, 3960 Paramount Boulevard, Lakewood, CA 90712-4137; phone: 562-627-5238; fax: 562-627-5210; email: Wayne.Ha@faa.gov. - (2) Service information identified in this AD that is not incorporated by reference is available at the addresses specified in paragraphs (k)(3) and (4) of this AD.
+For more information about this AD, contact Wayne Ha, Aerospace Engineer, Airframe Section, FAA, Los Angeles ACO Branch, 3960 Paramount Boulevard, Lakewood, CA 90712-4137; phone: 562-627-5238; email: wayne.ha@faa.gov.

-(k) Material Incorporated by Reference
+(I) Material Incorporated by Reference

-- (1) The Director of the Federal Register approved the incorporation by reference (IBR) of the service information listed in this paragraph under 5 U.S.C.
-552(a) and 1 CFR part 51. - (2) You must use this service information as applicable to do the actions required by this AD, unless the AD specifies otherwise. - (i) Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020. - (ii) [Reserved]
+(1) The Director of the Federal Register approved the incorporation by reference (IBR) of the service information listed in this paragraph under 5 U.S.C.
+552(a) and 1 CFR part 51.

+(2) You must use this service information as applicable to do the actions required by this AD, unless the AD specifies otherwise.

+(i) Boeing Alert Requirements Bulletin 737-57A1353 RB, dated February 10, 2022.

+(ii) [Reserved]